py-why/dowhy/README.rst

 ------------------------------------------------------------

 DoWhy's graphical causal model framework offers powerful tools to address causal questions beyond effect estimation.
-It is based on Pearl's graphical causal model framework and follows modern concepts by explicitly modeling the causal data generation process of each variable explicitly via *causal mechanisms*.
+It is based on Pearl's graphical causal model framework and models the causal data generation process of each variable explicitly via *causal mechanisms* to support a wide range of causal algorithms.
 For more details, see the book `Elements of Causal Inference <https://mitpress.mit.edu/9780262037310/elements-of-causal-inference/>`_.

 Complex causal queries, such as attributing observed anomalies to nodes in the system, can be performed with just a few